 More lateral movement, alongside the zombie zone.
 Modernism’s trajectory is trying to escape from the value form – postmodernism is a truce.

 If modernisn (and post) are the Fortress, where is the Music Army?
 Where is Music’s sword?

 Groove As An Horizon of Liberation

-Within entertainment/commodified music itself, music’s inherent concreteness – this ineradicable horizon of freedom – it bursts forth forever anew, unable to be contained by the strictures of abstract, quantitative, merely economic time.
+Within entertainment/commodified music itself, music’s inherent temporal concreteness – this ineradicable horizon of freedom – it bursts forth forever anew, unable to be contained by the strictures of abstract, quantitative, merely economic time.

 Everywhere there is music now, there is this tension.
 Music in chains/music forever free.
 Undead.